Anesthesia & Sedation Dentistry Houston

 The cost of sedation can vary from case to case.
 It depends on the type of sedation, the dosage required, and other factors.
 Generally speaking, nitrous oxide and oral conscious sedation are relatively affordable.
 IV sedation costs more because it requires a higher level of monitoring and skill on the part of your dental team.
 General anesthesia costs the most because strict guidelines are in place to ensure patient safety.

-If you are interested in sedation, our team will help you figure out your payment options.
-You may be eligible for financing.
-We also accept many types of dental and medical insurance.
+If you are interested in sedation, your surgical team will help you figure out your payment options and whether you’re eligible for financing.
+Piney Point Oral & Maxillofacial Surgery of Houston also accepts many types of dental and medical insurance.
 Insurance does not always cover sedation, but it is certainly worth looking into.